Somerset youth service cuts pose 'risk' to children

 Youth clubs, residential activities, training and volunteering opportunities will be reduced as a result of the council's cuts.

 The council's risk assessment on making the cuts says: "There is a very real risk that the reduction in preventative work and early intervention across the service will lead, in time, to increased pressure on core services, quite apart from the sustained increase in demand felt locally and nationally.

-"In turn this presents either a financial risk or a risk to children's safety."'Belts and braces'
+"In turn this presents either a financial risk or a risk to children's safety."